azarSarikhani/wolt-Backend-solution-2024/readme.md

 ## src/schemas/InitialConfig.py
 InitialConfig is used to validate db.
 This validation is also done thanks to type hints enforced by pydantic library.

+## src/schemas/resposne_schemas.py
+This file declare and validates response schema

+## src/tools/deliveryFeeCalculator.py
 This file is the heart of the calculator API.
-It
+The FeeCalculator class in this file has all the functions needed to calculate delivery surcharges.
+These methods are called by calculate_fee function in turn.

+## src/tools/loadDb
+Load_db function reads, validates and returns the data in the database.

+## src/tests/test_deliveryFeeCalculator.py
+The tests directory is the defult directory that pytest is going to scan for tests

 # How to use